 - It knew, or in the exercise of reasonable care should have known, of the accumulation of the dangerous substance on the floor, and

 - failed to remedy it;

-- The accumulation of the substance occurred with such regularity that business owner should have known of the condition.
+- The accumulation of the substance occurred with such regularity that the business owner should have known of the condition.

-A good way of illustrating a breach of these duties is by gathering evidence such as pictures, testimony of witnesses, video surveillance, and copies of the incident report.
+A good way of illustrating a breach of these duties is by gathering evidence such as pictures, the testimony of witnesses, video surveillance, and copies of the incident report.

 What are Some Injuries That Can Result in A Slip and Fall?